 In 1969, after winning the Koussevitzky Prize at Tanglewood, he was appointed Assistant Conductor of the Boston Symphony Orchestra.
 That year he also made his New York debut with the Boston Symphony and gained international recognition after replacing Music Director William Steinberg in mid-concert.
 He was later appointed Principal Guest Conductor of the Boston Symphony Orchestra where he remained until 1974.
 He was Music Director of the Buffalo Philharmonic from 1971 to 1979 and a Principal Guest Conductor of the Los Angeles Philharmonic from 1981 to 1985.
 His guest conducting includes appearances with the major orchestras of Europe and the United States.

-Grammy Award winning Russian pianist Daniil Trifonov (dan-EEL TREE-fon-ov) – winner of Gramophone’s 2016 Artist of the Year award – has made a spectacular ascent of the classical music world as a solo artist, champion of the concerto repertoire, chamber and vocal collaborator, and composer.
-Combining consummate technique with rare sensitivity and depth, his performances are a perpetual source of awe.
-“He has everything and more … tenderness and also the demonic element.
-I never heard anything like that,” marveled pianist Martha Argerich.
-Trifonov recently added a first Grammy Award to his already considerable string of honors, winning Best Instrumental Solo Album of 2018 with Transcendental, a double album of Liszt’s works that marks his third title as an exclusive Deutsche Grammophon artist.
-As The Times of London notes, he is “without question the most astounding pianist of our age.”
+Russian pianist Daniil Trifonov (dan-EEL TREE-fon-ov), Musical America’s 2019 Artist of the Year, has made a spectacular ascent in the classical world as a solo artist, concerto collaborator, chamber musician and composer.
+An exclusive Deutsche Grammophon artist, he recently added a first Grammy Award to his string of honors, winning Best Instrumental Solo Album of 2018 for his Liszt collection, Transcendental.
+The Times (London) calls him “without question the most astounding pianist of our age.”